 It is true that the mentally ill are disproportionately represented in prison.
 This is often due to a lack of mental health services and substance abuse treatment programs.
 Many prisoners with mental illness commit crimes as a direct result of untreated mental illness or substance abuse.
 Courts define mental incompetence as the inability to control factors contributing to a crime; thus, untreated mental illness and substance abuse driven by mental illness may give cause to label a defendant mentally incompetent.

 States are increasingly aware of these issues, but that doesn’t mean they’re able to meet requests for mental competency evaluations.
 They also fail to transfer mentally incompetent defendants to mental health facilities in a reasonable timeframe.
 Housing mentally ill defendants awaiting competency hearings can cause stress and exacerbate an already volatile situation.

-Mentally ill inmates are at extreme physical and psychological risk the longer they remain in jail or prison settings, yet few institutions show any urgency to have them transferred.
+Mentally ill prisoners are at extreme physical and psychological risk the longer they remain in jail or prison settings, yet few institutions show any urgency to have them transferred.